chloroken/eve-min/README.md

 1) Install `kdotool` with this console command (one line):
    - `curl -s -L https://github.com/jinliu/kdotool/releases/download/v0.2.2-pre/kdotool.tar.gz | sudo tar xf - -C /usr/local/bin/`
+   - Explanation: Downloads the kdotool archive and, with your permission, unzips it into local binaries (so other programs can use it, like EVE-min)
 2) Download the **EVE-min** repository to `~/Documents` with this command:
    - `git clone https://github.com/chloroken/eve-min ~/Documents/`
+   - Explanation: Copies all the files shown here on this page to a convenient location
 4) Use a text editor to open `~/Documents/eve-min/characters.txt` to add characters
-   - The order is important.
-When refreshing "active characters", this order is used
+   - Explanation: When refreshing "active characters", this order is used, so grouping characters by client is a natural way to leverage this tool
 5) Proceed to the **Usage Guide** section below

 # Updating